- 1 What Is SEO?

 Back at the start of the Millennium, the’large’ search engines that many folks were using were Lycos and Excite.
 Of course, back then a very small percentage of the UK population had access to the internet and those who did had a slow’dial-up’ system.

 Websites were one or two pages with basic information to permit them to load fast (within 20 seconds).
-Search engine optimization practices back then were conceal’ as many keywords on a page as you can, so the site was found for those searches without making the page look to spammy to people.
+Search engine optimization insidepulse practices back then concealed’ as many keywords on a page as you can, so the site was found for those searches without making the page look to spammy to people.

 2004 saw the first website’banned’ in the internet as Google took actions against sites which were spamming them.
 They also took legal action against the”SEO Company” accountable.